w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 and a maximum of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
 This deposit can be used to punish curators if they act maliciously.
-However, if they are successful in managing the bounty to completion, they will receive their deposit back and part of the bounty funding as a payment for their efforts.
+However, if they are successful in managing the bounty to completion, they will receive their deposit back, and part of the bounty funding as a payment for their efforts.

-Curators are expected to have a decent track record in addressing the issues that the bounty wants to solve.
+Curators are expected to have a decent track record in addressing the issues the bounty wants to solve.
 They should be very knowledgeable on the topics covered by the bounty and have proven project management skills or experience.
 These recommendations help ensure an effective use of the bounty mechanism.
-A Bounty is a reward for a specified body of work - or specified set of objectives - that needs to be executed for a predefined treasury amount that is designated to be paid out.
+A Bounty is a reward for a specified body of work or set of objectives that needs to be executed for a predefined treasury amount designated to be paid out.
 The responsibility of assigning a payout address once the specified set of objectives is completed is delegated to the curator.

 The bounty has a predetermined duration of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :kusama }}